Sailor Moon S/Sailor Neptune

 Character Overview

 Neptune is often miscategorized as the shoto of the game due to her having a fireball and a DP.
 After playing enough Sailor Moon however, you come to realize you can not play a shoto playstyle with her due to the game’s guard cancel mechanics and Neptune’s questionable fireball, undoubtedly her biggest weakness in a game where everyone has at least a decent fireball.
-Instead, Neptune thrives off of cornering opponents and mixing them up, as well as having a frame 3 invincible dragon punch with a hitbox the size of old Ken’s entire body.
-It can get any character off of you if they are too close.
-Good normals, a standing overhead, and the 3rd fastest walk speed in the game round off the character.
+Instead, Neptune thrives off controlling the space in front of her, as well has having good mixups tools in the corner.
+Her frame 3 invincible dragon punch with a hitbox the size of old Ken’s entire body is her defining characteristic.
+It can get any character off of you if they are too close, and be a very threatening poke/bully option.
+Good normals, a standing overhead, and the 2nd fastest walk speed in the game round off the character.
 Solid fighting game fundamentals will get you far with Neptune at first, and a good understanding of matchups will allow you continue even further.
-If you like outplaying your opponent and not spamming fireballs, then start practicing your dragon punch inputs.
+If you like bullying your opponents and not spamming fireballs, then start practicing your dragon punch inputs.

-• Ridiculous DP: Her Splash Edge move is by far the best reversal in the game, being frame 3/4 and invincible from the first, and it's an option the opponent always has to respect
+Ridiculous DP: Her Splash Edge move is by far the best reversal in the game, being frame 3/4 and invincible from the first.
+It's an option the opponent always has to respect

-• Bad fireball: Not only Deep Submerge has a lot of recovery and an awkward angle, but it also elongates her head hurtbox a lot, making her extremely susceptible at being headshot
+Bad fireball: Not only does Deep Submerge have a lot of recovery and an awkward angle, but it also elongates her head hurtbox a lot, making her extremely susceptible at being headshot

 Movement